SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 RESTful transport for EPP (REPP) is designed to improve the ease of design, development, deployment and management of an EPP service, while maintaining compatibility with the existing EPP RFCs.
-This section describes the main design criteria.
+This section lists the main design criteria.

 - Provide a clear, clean, easy to use and self-explanatory interface that can easily be integrated into existing software systems.
 On the basis of these principles a [REST] architectural style was chosen, where a client interacts with a REPP server via HTTP.

-  The main benefit of using HTTP is the widespread availabillity of knowledge about developing and deploying HTTP based services.

 - Scalability, HTTP allows the use of well know mechanisms for creating scalable systems, such as load balancing.
 Load balancing at the level of request messages is more efficient compared to load balancing balancing TCP sessions.